 LAUNCH OF PEER SUPPORT NETWORK

-Mind Aberystwyth, in partnership with Mind Cymru, launched Side by Side Cymru, a Peer Support network for Ceredigion and Pembrokeshire on Wednesday 20th of February at The Cambria in Aberystwyth.
+Mind Aberystwyth, in partnership with Mind Cymru, launched Side by Side Cymru, a Peer Support network for Ceredigion, Pembrokeshire and Carmarthenshire on Wednesday 20th of February at The Cambria in Aberystwyth.

 Peer support is when people use their own experiences to help each other.
 This can be through a group, one to one or online and may involve activities such as crafts, walking or meeting for coffee.

 Mind Aberystwyth’s CEO Greg Thomas said “Side by Side Cymru is an exciting new departure for Mind Aberystwyth from our traditional areas of support delivery and therapeutic interventions and an exciting time for our beneficiaries and partners.”